-CO1.
-To know the classification and salient features of five kingdoms of life.
-To understand the basic components of anatomy & physiology of plant.

-CO2.
-To understand the basic components of anatomy & physiology animal with special reference to human.
+- CO1.
+To know the classification and salient features of five kingdoms of life - CO2.
+To understand the basic components of anatomy & physiology of plant - CO3.
+To understand the basic components of anatomy & physiology of human - CO4.
+Demonstrate the scientific concepts of human anatomy related to blood circulation respiration and digestion - CO5.
+Demonstrate the scientific concepts of human biology related to CNS, Excretion and harmonal regulation